-The following table sets forth our summary historical and pro forma financial information derived from our unaudited interim combined condensed financial statements as of September 30, 2002 and for the nine-months ended September 30, 2002 and 2001, our audited combined financial statements as of December 31, 2001 and 2000 and for the years ended December 31, 2001, 2000 and 1999, our unaudited combined financial statements as of December 31, 1998, and 1997 and for the years then ended (not included elsewhere in this information statement), and our unaudited pro forma combined condensed financial statements.
+The following table sets forth our summary historical and pro forma financial information derived from our audited combined financial statements as of December 31, 2002 and 2001 and for the years ended December 31, 2002, 2001 and 2000, our unaudited combined financial statements as of December 31, 1999, and 1998 and for the years then ended (not included elsewhere in this information statement), and our unaudited pro forma combined condensed financial statements.
 The summary financial information may not be indicative of our future performance as an independent company.
 In our opinion, all adjustments, which consist only of normal and recurring accruals, considered necessary for a fair presentation have been included in our unaudited combined financial statements.
 For an explanation of the pro forma adjustments made to our historical combined financial statements for the distribution and the transactions related to the distribution to derive the summary pro forma information below, please see "Unaudited Pro Forma Combined Condensed Financial Statements."
-The unaudited pro forma combined condensed financial statements were prepared as if the estimated effect of the distribution and related transactions had occurred as of September 30, 2002, for the unaudited pro forma combined condensed balance sheet, and as of January 1, 2001, for the unaudited pro forma condensed statements of operations.
+The unaudited pro forma combined condensed financial statements were prepared as if the estimated effect of the distribution and related transactions had occurred as of December 31, 2002, for the unaudited pro forma combined condensed statements of operations.
 The summary financial information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations," the unaudited pro forma combined condensed financial statements and the notes thereto included elsewhere in this information statement.